haltu/muuri/docs/grid-events.md

 });
 ```

-## _event:_ hideEnd
+## hideEnd

 Triggered after `grid.hide()` is called, after the items are hidden.

-**Arguments**
+**Listener parameters**

 - **items** &nbsp;&mdash;&nbsp; _array_
   - The items that were successfully hidden without interruptions.
-If you, for example, call `grid.show()` to some of the items that are currently being hidden, those items will be omitted from this argument.
+If you, for example, call `grid.show()` to some of the items that are currently being hidden, those items will be omitted from this parameter.

 **Examples**